Career as a Fashion Designer

-Whether you are working alone or with a large design house, there will be multiple rounds of creating a basic prototype of the garment before it is finalised.
+Whether you are working alone or with a large fashion design house, there will be multiple rounds of creating a basic prototype of the garment before it is finalized.
 The prototypes are usually created with low cost material so that the costing is reduced and the designers can predict how the design will look on a human body.
 Once it is finalized, the design is produced and made available for the public.

-The clothes that fashion designers create can be broadly categorised into two - haute couture and ready to wear clothing.
+The clothes that fashion designers create can be broadly categorized into two - haute couture and ready to wear clothing.
 A haute couture garment is specifically crafted for a single person.
 These are uniquely designed apparels by a designer that are one of a kind.
 Ready to wear garments are more bulk produced by large fashion houses or brands.
 They also fall into the category of sizes of small, medium and large according to the standard measurement of the target audience that they are distributed to.

 What Does it Take to Be a Fashion Designer?